iTaxoTools/reference_formatter/README.md

 This tool formats a list of bibliography reference, given as a txt file, into a consistent style.
 The results of formatting are shown in the `Preview` textbox, where they can be corrected and then saved with the `Save` button.

+!!Note that the tool can be efficiently used to reformat long bibliographies in standard formats, but may fail and introduce errors with complex citations (e.g., book chapters) or complex author names (e.g., compound surnames)!!

 ## Dependencies
 ```
 ahocorasick_rs